binaryage/dirac/docs/faq.md

 Gray names are shadowed, meaning that something else with the same name took precedence.

+### How do you keep Dirac DevTools up to date with official releases?

+I have been [merging upstream changes](https://github.com/binaryage/dirac/network) pretty frequently.
+Most merges are without conflicts or with trivial changes, git helps here a lot.

+Additionally I maintain a set of automated tests which exercise Dirac features.
+This allows me to stay pretty confident that nothing broke between updates.
+For inspiration you can watch [this video](https://youtu.be/nTEelzQTN0w) showing a typical test run (as of Sep-2016).

 ### Something broke!
 How do I debug Dirac DevTools frontend?

 This is not practical because Dirac DevTools code is minified and ClojureScript parts are compiled with `:advanced` optimizations.